-When visiting other sites, make sure the first part of the site url (the address at the top of the browser) starts with ‘https’, as the S represents a secure, encrypted data connection.
+When visiting other sites, make sure the first part of the site URL (the address at the top of the browser) starts with ‘https’, as the S represents a secure, encrypted data connection.
 Turn off sharing features and Bluetooth unless you need to use them, and enable SSL under Settings.

-Many security experts champion using VPNs (virtual private networks) in public spaces, which creates a private virtual connection even on public Wi-Fi.
+Many security experts champion using VPNs (virtual private networks) in public spaces, which create a private virtual connection even on public Wi-Fi.
 While there are plenty of paid options, basic, free services like TunnelBear and CyberGhost will give you an idea of how VPNs work.

 Would you like to save up to 70% of roaming data costs when you travel abroad?